square/retrofit/README.md

 Retrofit
 ========

-Type-safe HTTP client for Android and Java by Square, Inc.
+A type-safe HTTP client for Android and Java.

 For more information please see [the website][1].